WELLNESS WORKSHOPS & GROUPS

 Bisexual Discussion Group

 Ride the Wave: Stress and Anxiety Workshop

-All SSU students are eligible for group meetings.
+All regularly matriculated SSU students, who pay the mental health services fee, are eligible for group meetings.
 Some groups require pre-registration at CAPS.
 If you are interested in participating in a CAPS group, please contact the front desk at (707) 664 – 2153.

-Please check back in August for updates for our upcoming Fall 2016 Groups!
+Please check back in September for updates for our Fall 2016 Groups!